gecko0307/dagon/doc/Post-Processing.md

 Color grading is a set of operations that adjust the brightness, contrast, saturation, and color balance of a scene.
 Dagon supports basic color adjustment parameters that are combined into a single color correction matrix which is passed to the shader to linearly transform input color data.
 Alternatively, color grading can be done using a LUT (lookup table), a 3D texture that maps RGB values to adjusted color space.
 This is a very flexible approach that allows to "bake" color modifications using any external image editor.

 Color adjustment is controlled with the following render.conf parameters:
-* `cc.brightness` - scales overall lightness of a scene. `0.0` is identity brightness (unchanged), negative values make the image darker, positive values make the image brighter;
+* `cc.brightness` - scales overall lightness of a scene. `0.0` is identity brightness, negative values make the image darker, positive values make the image brighter.
+Default is `0.0`;
-* `cc.contrast` - adjusts difference between dark and bright regions. `1.0` is identity contrast (unchanged), smaller values decrease contrast, larger values increase contrast;
+* `cc.contrast` - adjusts difference between dark and bright regions. `1.0` is identity contrast, smaller values decrease contrast, larger values increase contrast.
+Default is `1.0`;
-* `cc.saturation` - scales color intensity. `1.0` is identity saturation, smaller values desaturate the image (`0.0` gives monochrome look), larger values oversaturate the image;
+* `cc.saturation` - scales color intensity. `1.0` is identity saturation, smaller values desaturate the image (`0.0` gives monochrome look), larger values oversaturate the image.
+Default is `1.0`;

 If LUT is used, `cc` parameters are ignored, and color adjustment is overridden with color lookup from a texture.
 * `lut.enabled` - disables or enables LUT color grading